Open-Finance-Lab/RLSolver_Contest/docs/source/rlsolver_2025/competition/build_environment.rst

 ``step(self, action)``
     Executes one step in the environment by flipping a spin or performing an extra action.

-    Returns a tuple: ``(observation, reward, done, info)``.
+    Returns a tuple: ``(state, reward, done, info)``.
 The step includes:

     - Updating the spin configuration.
-    - Calculating reward based on score change or objective.
+    - Calculating reward based on score change or objective value.
     - Updating observables and global features.
     - Checking if the episode is done (based on steps or irreversible spins).